6BORNE/Yearly-Salary-Calculator/README.md

 # SalaryCalc
-A simple yearly salary calculator
+A simple yearly salary calculator I coded for practice